UPPER MONTAGU STREET – MARYLEBONE

 building is that its insertion allows minimum disruption to the repaired and

-restored building
+restored building fabric

 and is detailed so that the new elements clearly read as new insertions